JF-School Admissions and Residency Requirements

 Living with the parent(s) or legal guardian(s) who have physical custody and are residents of Hopkinton (proof of legal guardianship may be required), or

-Intending to be a resident within thirty (30) school days from the start of the school year (requires proof of Purchase & Sale with closing date or lease) and approved by the Superintendent or designee, or
+Intending to be a resident within thirty (30) school days from the start of the school year (requires proof of Purchase & Sale with a closing date or lease) and approved by the Superintendent or designee, or

 At least eighteen (18) years of age, having established residency, or